witboost Configurations

 parameters: []

-# Here are listed all the microfrontend pages that will be displayed in the marketplace's data product page
+# Here are listed all the microfrontend pages that will be displayed in the marketplace's project page

 # For each page we need a title, which will be the one displayed in the tab label